 If you see three holes, then you need a three-hole faucet like this one (left).

-The product specifications for this two handle Moen faucet (right) indicates it requires three holes.
+The product specifications for these two handle Moen faucet (right) indicates it requires three holes.
 Now, an experienced plumber can make a three-hole faucet work with one hole, but you aren’t an experienced plumber, are you?

-For DIY-ers, first check out the number of holes and then limit your search to faucets that match.
+For DIY-ers, first, check out the number of holes and then limit your search to faucets that match.
 Most manufacturer and retailer websites allow you to search by the number of holes, so no excuse for getting the wrong faucet.